ItayNaf/CTF-Writeups/HTB/Medium/Awkward/README.md

 ### Enumeration

 <p>After a lot of enumeration, I found a file from the websites source code called app.js, and for a long time I just searched for interesting things, for example searched for passwords, users, login.
-So after doing that I found that the website have a baseURL and it equals to "/api/" so, we got an api directory, from the app.js file there should be, a login, store-status, staff-details.
-But they don't connect, one at least put's us an JsonWebTokenError so we get to see sum internal files, but not that interesting.
-So one more file that I found by searching for 'href' I found a file called "/hr", and when I accessed it, it's a login form, so that's great.</p>
+So after doing that for a while I found that the webapp is using and api because of a variable call `baseURL` with the value of "/api/", so I understand that there are, a login, store-status, staff-details routes.
+But they don't connect, one at least put's us an JsonWebTokenError so we get to see some internal files, but not that interesting.
+I started thinking what could lead me to find information, I just started to do `ctrl+f` and write stuff like: password, username. and I thought of something to write, `href` is an attribute inside a link that is the source to where that link is headed, and there I found it.
+A directory called "/hr".
+When accessing it it's a login form. </p>
-<p>So after a quick look at the login form I start on with some default or common credentials after that SQLi, or NoSQLi no I imagined to myself that the server is running on mongoDB because of the Node.js and express so I started trying some simple payloads but they didn't work.
-I took a good look on the request that Im sending and saw that the cookie is set to guest, wonder what'll happen if I switch it to admin?, so I switched it, and it worked.
+<p>So after a quick look at the login form I start on with some default or common credentials after that SQLi, or NoSQLi now I imagined to myself that the server is running on mongoDB because of the Node.js and express so I started trying some simple payloads but they didn't work.
+I took a good look on the request that I'm sending and saw that the cookie is set to guest, wonder what'll happen if I switch it to admin?, so I switched it, and it worked.
 I logged in.</p>
 <p>After intercepting the "/dashboard" directory it seems that a redirect from a domain called store.hat-valley.htb is taking place, so we got more to enumerate.</p>
 <p>Well looks like I got into a rabbit hole, went a little back to the api directory, and enumerated a little bit there and I discoverd that when accessing the file "/api/staff-details" it displays all the staffs details including usernames and hashed credentials.</p>
 <br><img src=captures/0x1staff-details.png />